What is Block Height?

 Why It Matters

-Block height is Bitcoin's way of marking time without relying on clocks.
-Because new blocks arrive approximately every 10 minutes, block height serves as a timestamp of sorts.
-Important Bitcoin events are marked by block height rather than dates—for example, halving events occur at specific block heights (210,000, 420,000, 630,000, 840,000, etc.).
 This matters because it's objective and verifiable.
-You can't argue about what block height is the current one; nodes can independently count blocks from the Genesis Block.
-Block height also helps you understand how deeply confirmed a transaction is.
-If your transaction is in block 936,000 and the current block height is 936,010, your transaction has 10 confirmations.
+You can't argue about what the current block height is.
+Nodes count blocks from the Genesis Block independently.
+Block height also tells you how deeply confirmed a transaction is.
+If your transaction is in block 936,000 and the current height is 936,010, you have 10 confirmations.

 How It Works